vendia/blog/posts/2022-05-03-future-of-it-conclusion.md

+---
+title: '3 Body Problem: Looking Ahead'
+description: 'In the final part of the Three Body Problem we summarize our findings and look ahead for what successful companies will do.'
+date: '2022-05-03'
+authors:
+  - Tim Wagner
+---

 # Final thoughts: Adoption Guidelines and Conclusions

 Over the next 20 years we will see all three technology categories – centralized solutions, public blockchains, and private/permissioned chains – serve as the foundation of mission-critical applications.
 Existing approach today, including public APIs for partners, will be upgraded through the use of private blockchain technologies, and real-time “data meshes” that span companies and clouds will become the norm, rather than a novelty.
 Organizations will leverage all three of these technology categories together to deliver best-of-breed IT outcomes.